Morrie6/departments/README.md

 # XYZ Company

-This repository contains a SQL file with a collection of queries designed to extract specific information from a company's database.
+This repository contains a SQL file with a collection of queries designed to extract specific information from the XYZ company's database.
 These queries are useful for performing various analyses and gaining insights into the company's employee data.

 **Queries Included are :**